RolandFaure/hypervector_database/README.md

 # 🧬 Hypervectors database

 This repository provides the hypervector database and the code needed to interact with it.
+The fundamental property of hypervectors is that the dot product between the hypervectors of datasets A and B is the size of their intersection.

+## Database Download

-The database is downloadable [here](https://drive.proton.me/urls/M9SG6CJ37W#IZz0B0LoLvX8)
+The database is downloadable [here](https://drive.proton.me/urls/M9SG6CJ37W#IZz0B0LoLvX8):

 ```
 wget https://drive.proton.me/urls/M9SG6CJ37W#IZz0B0LoLvX8
 ```

+### Database Contents

-In the database, you will find four files.
+In the database, you will find four files:

-- dimension.txt contains a single number, the dimension of the hypervectors (should be 2048)
+- **dimension.txt** — Contains a single number representing the dimension of the hypervectors (should be 2048)
-- metadata.txt contains the list of all accessions with their corresponding metadata
+- **metadata.txt** — Contains the list of all accessions with their corresponding metadata
-- vectors.bin contains all the hypervectors.
-The hypervectors are stored in a byte format: each vector is a concatenation of 2048 int32.
+- **vectors.bin** — Contains all the hypervectors in byte format.
+Each vector is a concatenation of 2048 int32 values.
 Each value is stored as an int for convenience but should be divided by sqrt(2048) when used.
-The file is the concatenation of the hypervectors.
+The file is the concatenation of the hypervectors in the order described in metadata.txt
+- **vector_norms.txt** — A TSV file containing the norm of all the hypervectors

-[NOTE: this is a temporary small database for testing]
+**Note:** This is a temporary small database for testing purposes.

-A C++ CLI tool that converts DNA sequences to random-projected vectors for comparative genomics and sequence similarity analysis.

-## Requirements

-- C++ compiler (g++ 7+)
-- sourmash (with Python/conda environment)
-- Make

-## Installation
+## Interacting with the Database

+This repository contains scripts and tutorials for interacting with the database.
+Specifically, it includes:

+- (Scripts to sketch your own datasets)[#creating-hypervectors-of-your-datasets]
+- (Tools to compare sketched datasets against all SRA datasets published before December 2023)[#comparing-datasets-against-the-database]

-### Dependencies
+### Installation

+#### Download and Build

+Install the required dependencies:

 ```bash
 conda install -c bioconda sourmash
 # or
 pip install sourmash
 ```

-## Download and Build

 Clone the repository and build the project:

 ```bash
 git clone https://github.com/RolandFaure/DNA_to_vector.git
 cd DNA_to_vector